With its wireless switching technology, Levven Electronics is breaking down cost barriers to home automation

 Innovating to solve problems

 The biggest barrier was cost, he says.
 A fully automated home — that is, complete integration of a home’s lighting, audio, security, and other electronic functions — can cost six-figures.
-After leaving the hot tub industry in 2014, Keirstead put all of his weight into growing the company and developing a more cost-effective automation system accessible to folks outside of the top 1 percent.
+After leaving the hot tub industry in 2014, Keirstead put all of his weight into growing the company and developing a more cost-effective automation system accessible to folks outside of the top one percent.

 As a solution to this problem, Levven developed wireless switching, which eliminates wiring between the switch and power control, and saves significant amounts of labour and material costs during home construction.
-Levven’s system relies on controls installed within junction boxes (the box your light fixture attached to) that can be manipulated by wireless switches via Radio-Frequency technology (the same technology your car’s keychain fob uses).
+Levven’s system relies on controls installed within junction boxes (the box your light fixture attached to) that can be manipulated by wireless switches via radio-frequency technology (the same technology your car’s keychain fob uses).

 These switches can be installed on walls anywhere in a home (and easily moved to other locations as a family’s needs change over time).
 They can also be treated as portable controls, perhaps living on the bedside table of a small child too short to reach a conventional light switch in the middle of the night.